Gallery 1

 Wait, before you put the pulley puller away…

 Blow my 572!
-There’s no throttle pedal.
+With this kind of power, it’s not a “throttle pedal” anymore, it’s a weapon.
 Your foot just determines the level of annihilation you unleash.

 Ah, the beginning of another project.
 This is Dan’s little big block.
 Only 478 cubes, but built for 8,000 RPM and 35 psi of boost.
 With enough thrust, anything flies!